harshalpanchal2000/Monthly-Credit-Spending/README.md

 - *Date Range Filter*: Adjust the date range to focus on specific periods within the year.
 - *Hover for Details*: Hover over any data point for detailed information on monthly spend or specific transactions.

-## Tableau Public Link
-You can view the interactive dashboard on Tableau Public using the following link: [Credit Card Spending Dashboard](https://public.tableau.com/app/profile/harshal1110/viz/CanadasCreditDefaultPredictor/Dashboard1)

 ## Author
 This project was created by Harshal Panchal as a data analysis project.